Maaack/Godot-Game-Template/README.md

 ### Extras

-The `Extras/` folder holds components that generally extend the core features.
+The `Extras/` folder holds components that extend the core application.

 -   Scripts for logging game starts, progress through levels, and playtime.
 -   A `GameUI.tscn` scene that displays inputs and can trigger the pause menu.